NX

 * `executor` property has the value `nx:run-commands`.

 * A `command` property is added within `options`.
-This executes `npx pwc-p run`.
+This executes `npx pwc-p run` for orchestration.
 See [Orchestration Setup](/guides/ci-optimization/playwright-orchestration.md).

 * Reporter config in `playwright.config` file is not needed